AdonisCodes/CashPiggy/README.md

 ## Conclusion

-The CashPiggy-AM package provides a convenient way to interact with CashPiggy's services programmatically, allowing users to create accounts, claim points, cash out earnings, and retrieve account information easily.
+The CashPiggy package provides a convenient way to interact with CashPiggy's services programmatically, allowing users to create accounts, claim points, cash out earnings, and retrieve account information easily.

 ---

 This documentation provides an overview of the package, installation instructions, and usage examples for its main functionalities.
-Users can refer to this documentation to effectively utilize the `cashpiggy-am` package in their Python projects.
+Users can refer to this documentation to effectively utilize the `cashpiggy` package in their Python projects.